kubernetes/enhancements/keps/sig-cli/2906-kustomize-function-catalog/README.md

 ### Determining the Function to Execute

-When a `Composition`, or other Kustomize resource that utilizes funcions is loaded, Kustomize will leverage the `Catalog` to determine function runtimes that should be run.
-The order in which funcions are resolved is determined by the type of resource being processed, and will be clearly addressed in user facing documentation.
+When a Kustomize resource that utilizes funcions is loaded, Kustomize will leverage the `Catalog` to determine function runtimes that should be run.
+The order in which functions are resolved is determined by the type of resource being processed, and will be clearly addressed in user facing documentation.
 When multiple catalogs are specified, they will be searched in the specified order.
 Within a catalog, the functions referenced will be searched in the specified order.
 This means that if two catalogs specify the same function, the first one referenced will be used.
 This also applies to a function being defined twice within a single catalog.

 For a `Kustomization`, a catalog reference is local to a given layer and individual layers could reference different catalog or runtime versions.
 As the layer is processed, Kustomize will evaluate any catalog references and select the appropriate version based on the referenced catalog.

-For a `Composition`, on the other hand, `Kustomize` will consolidate the modules (functions) defined in the `Composition` and it's imports into a finalized list of modules.
+In the future when dealing with a `Composition`, on the other hand, `Kustomize` will consolidate the modules (functions) defined in the `Composition` and it's imports into a finalized list of modules.
 Next, it will consolidate the list of `Catalog`s in the module and it's imports to build a finalized list of `Catalog`s.
 Each of the `Catalog` resources will be fetched and used to build a unified catalog representation.
 When two catalogs define the same module, the first definition will be used.

 Once the module list and the catalogs for the resolved composition have been generated, the following steps will be performed in order to determine the `runtime` to execute:

 * If a KRM-style resource includes the `runtime` field, that will be used
-* The `runtime` field will continue to support `container.image`, `starlark.path`, and `exec.path` options, for the time being.
+* The `runtime` field will continue to support `container.image`, and `exec.path` options, for the time being.
 This short-circuits `Catalog` for the given function, and the flags currently required for function execution (`--enable-alpha-plugins`, `--enable-exec`) will continue to be required in this case.
 * If the `runtime` field is absent, the configured `Catalog` resources will be used to determine the runtime to execute, based on the `kind` and `apiVersion` fields of the resource specification.
 If an official catalog has been created for Kustomize, it will be checked first.
 * If there is no matching module, the processing of the resource will result in an error.